KamenDimitrov97/workNotes/infrastructure/docker/labeling.md

 # Adding labels to your docker images

-## You can set labels in the Dockerfile itself
+## Setting Labels in Dockerfile

+Labels in Dockerfiles provide a way to embed metadata directly into your Docker images.
+You can add labels using the LABEL instruction in your Dockerfile.
+Here’s an example:

 ```Dockerfile
 # Use an official base image
 FROM ubuntu:latest